 - Submit specimens to the Harris County Institute of Forensic Sciences Evidence Reception located at

-to download the submission form or request a form from the Institute’s Evidence Receiving staff during regular business hours.
+- Click here to download the submission form, or request a form from the Institute’s Evidence Receiving staff during regular business hours.

-In suspected Driving While Intoxicated (DWI) cases, blood specimens first undergo alcohol testing.
-If the blood alcohol level is greater than or equal to 0.10 g/100mL, no further testing is performed unless specifically requested.
-If the blood alcohol level is less than 0.10 g/100mL, drug screening and confirmation is performed.
+In suspected DWI cases, blood specimens first undergo alcohol testing.
+If the blood alcohol concentration (BAC) is greater than or equal to 0.100 g/100 mL, no further testing is performed.
+If the BAC is less than 0.100 g/100 mL, drug testing is performed.